 Start encouraging family memory verses.
 Instead of teaching the memory verse on Sundays, send some suggestions and talking points home and regularly check in to see how it is going.
 Interview different parents about what they do, or what their parents did with them when they were young.

 One last thought: let’s keep this an area of grace in our ministries.
-Many parents are already overwhelmed by the innumerable and competing demands on them to provide their children with every opportunity, the best education, the best nutrition and so on, as well as working themselves, spending time with a spouse, friends, ageing parents … We all live in a busy world.
-Rather than placing another burden on their shoulders, let’s work hard at coming alongside each other in our congregations by encouraging mums, dads, aunties, uncles, grandparents and godparents to keep persevering.
-There are times when we forget or fall behind - but just start again.
+Many parents are already overwhelmed by the innumerable and competing demands on them to provide their children with every opportunity, the best education, the best nutrition, as well as working themselves, spending time with a spouse, friends, ageing parents … Rather than placing another burden on their shoulders, let’s work hard at coming alongside each other by encouraging mums, dads, aunties, uncles, grandparents and godparents to keep persevering.
+There are times when we forget or fall behind.
+Just start again.
 Keep trying to leave the Bible open on the dinner table, beside the bed or on the coffee table.
 Keep speaking the words of eternal life to each other.